tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/SDK 下载/SDK 集成/Android_intl_en.md

 ## Integrating the SDK (JAR)
 If you do not want to import the AAR library, you can also integrate LiteAVSDK by importing JAR and SO libraries.

-1. Download [LiveAVSDK](https://intl.cloud.tencent.com/document/product/1071/38150) and decompress the file.
-In the SDK directory, find `LiteAVSDK_Professional_xxx.zip` (`xxx` indicates the version number of LiteAVSDK).
+1. Download [LiteAVSDK](https://intl.cloud.tencent.com/document/product/1071/38150) and decompress the file.
+In the SDK directory, find `LiteAVSDK_International_xxx.zip` (`xxx` indicates the version number of LiteAVSDK).
     ![](https://main.qcloudimg.com/raw/aae5879bccd31e8c082eebc24aa4ff7c.png)
     Decompress the file, and you will find a `libs` directory that contains a JAR file and several SO folders, as shown below:
     ![](https://main.qcloudimg.com/raw/e916aaddf844785991dc25f78776d773.png)